-The maintenance of each exploration license requires an annual payment that is due before January 31st for exploration licenses published between July 1st and December 31st, and due before July 31st for
+The maintenance of each exploration license requires an annual payment that is due before January 31st for exploration licenses published between July 1st and December 31st, and due before July 31st for exploration licenses published between January 1st and June 30th.
+The 2019 fees were paid and all concessions are in good standing.

 In Brazil, surface rights are not associated with title to either a mining lease or a claim and must be negotiated with the landowner.
 The landowner's right to participate in any proceeds from a mine is documented in the Federal Mining Code of Brazil.
 The relevant text reads as follows: "The participation will be 50% of what is payable to the States, Municipalities, and Administrative Agencies, as a financial compensation for the exploitation of a mineral resource".
 This financial compensation is calculated from the mineral sales value, minus taxes, transport costs, and insurances.
-The percentage of financial compensation varies by mineral type but is 1.5% for gold.
+The percentage of financial compensation varies by mineral type, but is 0.75% for gold based on the 1.5% payable to the Brazilian government.